 Licensing authorities in countries of manufacture

-All vaccines used within a national immunization programme must meet WHO prequalification requirements for quality and safety.
-To assure the quality and safety of vaccines, a country must have a competent and functioning independent National regulatory authority (NRA) that supervises:
+All vaccines supplied by international procurement agencies, and used within a national immunization programme must meet WHO prequalification requirements for quality and safety.
+To assure the quality and safety of vaccines, a vaccine manufacturing country must have a competent and functioning independent NRA that supervises:

 Prequalification requirements are rigorous and standardized.
 Before prequalification is granted, the WHO conducts quality assurance tests on individual vaccine batches, rigorously inspects manufacturing sites and evaluates the National regulatory authority of the country where the vaccine will be produced.